GabrielaCalazans/FATEC/README.md

 - `LogicaAlgoritimo/`: This folder contains the activities developed during the first semester of the Algorithm and Programming Logic course, taught by Prof. Carmen L. B. Costa.

+- `LogicaAlgoritimo/`: This folder contains the activities developed during the first semester of the Algorithm and Programming Logic course, taught by Prof. Carmen L. B. Costa.

 Each directory contains files related to the respective activity, test, or project, as specified during the course.